frankrbentley/edx-platform/docs/course_authors/source/ora_students.rst

    click the name of the problem to see your score for that problem.
 When you click the name of the problem, the problem opens in the courseware.

-For both AI and peer assessments, the score appears below your response in an abbreviated version of the rubric.
+For peer assessments, the score appears below your response in an abbreviated version of the rubric.

 .. image:: /Images/AIScoredResponse.gif